Porges/ways-to-play/src/games/sampen/index.md

 ---

 <span lang="jav-Latn" class="noun">Sampèn</span> is a simple skill-free gambling
-game played in Java using [Ceki](/articles/cards/ceki/) cards.[@JavaanseKaartspelen p.
+game played in Java using {%a ceki%}.[@JavaanseKaartspelen p.
 56–7] It is also described as being played in China.[@CardGamesAroundTheWorld p.
 5]

 <!-- excerpt -->